6 Things I learned about swimwear from designing my own swim line

 QUALITY COSTS $$$$

 In other words, good swimwear isn’t cheap.
 And I don’t know about you guys, but I don’t want my swimwear to be cheap.
 Good fabric costs money, it’s as simple as that.
-And, when you’re buying a swimsuit that’s made by hand from an incredible upscale all-woman-run factory in Colombia, it’s not going to be the same price as the suits you find at Target or Amazon that are made in sweatshops in China.
+And, when you’re buying a swimsuit that’s made by hand from an incredible upscale all-women-run factory in Colombia, it’s not going to be the same price as the suits you find at Target or Amazon that are made in sweatshops in China.

 I was pretty shocked by how much it costs to make swimwear, but I chose quality over cost-cutting every step of the way with these one-pieces.
-My boyfriend Kenny laughed when I (of course) fell in love with the most expensive fabric – not knowing any of the prices.
+Kenny laughed when I (of course) fell in love with the most expensive fabric – not knowing any of the prices.
 But quality was so important to me with these swimsuits because I want them to last you a long time – and many, many vacays!!
 I loved that the fabric we chose is salt and chlorine resistant – so it lasts way longer than your average swimwear.

 While most of us are pretty accustomed to paying over $100 for a swimsuit these days, if the pricing scares you – just remember that quality in the clothes we wear may cost more, but you feel better wearing them.
 I also personally love knowing the stories behind the work that went into the clothes and brands I choose to buy, so I’m not just buying from some anonymous company, but rather investing in a brand that I love.
 You guys can rest assured that if you buy a one-piece from Watercolors you’re not only supporting me and Kenny Flowers, you’re supporting a slew of wonderful women who have worked incredibly hard to make this line perfect for you.